 This has produced:

-- Proposed changes to PACE Codes, including a more detailed definition of the AA role
+- Changes to PACE Codes, including a more detailed definition of the AA role

 - A voluntary strategic local partnership agreement to be adopted by directors of adult social care and police and crime commissioners